The Unmaking of a President

 The Chinese leadership literally took the food out of the mouths of its people in order to finance the takeover of the Panama Canal, the acquisition of much of Canada's infrastructure, the steady flow of American super-technology and - above all - the purchase of the Executive Branch of the United States Government.
 Only the construction of an overt Chinese naval base at Long Beach, California, escaped them - for now.

 They believed what they were told: that with the economy in high gear, Al Gore, the heir-apparent, semi-incumbent, will secure the next eight years at the very least.
 Given the progress of the last eight years, the strides to be made during the next eight promised to produce a very different world, come 2010.

 And then, disaster.

-of the departing Clintons left the Chinese without as much as a
+Not only was George W. Bush elected president; the undignified conduct of Al Gore during the post-election turmoil, and the atrocities of the departing Clintons left the Chinese without as much as a foothold.

 What to do!?

 As we said, the technique also works in the reverse.
 A foreign policy crisis can be created - not to divert the attention of the public, but of the young presidency from vital domestic battles.
 Thus, a time was carefully picked when the new administration was seen to stake its standing upon the president's tax cut, and the president's budget.
 The rest was easy: having already established a pattern of harassment, a Chinese fighter would damage an American surveillance plane and force its crew either to bail out (to be picked up by Chinese boats standing by) or to land on Chinese soil.
 Perhaps they did not plan on losing one of their top flying aces in the bargain, but human life carries no more value in China than it did in the Soviet Union.